Local Government 1898-1922

 The cost of rates was shifted from landlords to tenants many of whom were in the course of acquiring their lands through the Land Commission.
 Local government board subventions supplemented rates.

-Local government had competence in a wide of areas including poor law, hospital dispensaries, local hospitals, roads and sanitary services.
+Local government had competence in a wide range of areas, including poor law, hospital dispensaries, local hospitals, roads, and sanitary services.

 A certain level of corruption had grown up in local government.
-There was a degree of inefficiency in the killing Home Rule y kindness policy e.
+There was a degree of inefficiency in the killing Home Rule by kindness policy.

 Local government had used opportunities to bring in-house expenditure on roads instead of contracting outward.
 This afforded opportunities for patronage.

-The cost of malicious damage claims and injuries claims rested with the local authority.
-This had the effect of charging the cost of damage on to the local area including damage caused by IRA, rebels, British army and Black and Tans
+The cost of malicious damage claims and injury claims rested with the local authority.
+This had the effect of charging the cost of damage to the local area, including damage caused by the IRA, rebels, British army and Black and Tans.

 The Dail government established its Department of Local Government under William T Cosgrave.
 He had served as a council member of Dublin Corporation.